 No one, aside from Heemeyer, was killed that day, though police say they have nothing but luck to thank for that.
-Heemeyer reportedly took shots at police vehicles and even propane tanks using the weapons on board.
-Had a tank ruptured, the threat posed to nearby civilians would have been serious, and likewise, if police hadn’t used the community’s 911 system to reverse-call residents and warn them of the impending danger.
-According to reports, journalists in the newspaper office Heemeyer destroyed were still fleeing the building out the back door as he came through the front wall.
+Heemeyer reportedly took shots at police vehicles and even at propane tanks using the weapons on board.
+Had a tank been ruptured, the threat posed to nearby civilians would have been serious.
+The same would be true if police hadn’t used the community’s 911 system to reverse-call residents and warn them of the impending danger.
+According to reports, journalists in the newspaper office Heemeyer that destroyed were still fleeing the building out the back door as he came through the front wall.

 Today, Heemeyer has a devout following in anti-government online communities that see his story as one part hero’s journey and one-part cautionary tale: the story of a man who was pushed so far that he chose to push back, even at the cost of his own life.
 In other circles, however, he’s seen as a troubled man who chose to turn to violence when life didn’t go his way.

 “I’ve seen that the way people have venerated Marv and praised him after the fact, without even really knowing what happened or the facts of the situation, has been repeated in many other rampages and tragedies in America since then,” said Patrick Brower, an editor who worked in the newspaper office Heemeyer destroyed.

 “How many people lose petty zoning fights with government in America?
 Everybody, all the time.
 That’s not an excuse to go out and tear the town to pieces and shoot at people,” Brower said.

-Ultimately, Heemeyer, it seems, saw himself as the hero elements of the internet make him out to be.
-Some within his community, particularly those victimized by the “Killdozer” rampage, recall him as a broken man who took out his woes on the community at large.
+Ultimately, Heemeyer, it seems, saw himself as the hero that elements of the internet make him out to be.
+Yet, some within his community, particularly those victimized by the “Killdozer” rampage, recall him as a broken man who took out his woes on the community at large.
 How do you see him?